FarhadIbrahimov/W12D4Lab/README.md

 }
 ```

-# Flight Details Application

-This repository contains code for a web application that displays flight details using React components and a Node.js backend.

 ## Controller Functions

 The controller file (`flightController.js`) includes several functions that handle different aspects of the application's functionality.